 Mailboxes are often hacked for the purpose of sending spam, in which case we will quickly become aware of the problem when our inboxes are flooded with bounce mail.
 Remedy the situation by resetting the password – here’s how.

 Phishing or whaling, however, can have more disastrous consequences, and compromised mailboxes can stay undetected for a long time.

 Here’s a common example: A mailbox is cracked due to the use of a weak password.
 A mail forwarder or message filters are then added to the mailbox to copy or divert mail to an external illegitimate address.
 An incoming invoice may then be fraudulently copied and updated with the hacker’s banking details.
 As this invoice was expected, the payment is made without raising any flags.

 Passwords should not be saved in plain text on your computer.
 Unprotected passwords can be tracked down by hackers, so consider using a password protection app like 1Password or LastPass, which allows you to store all your vital information in a central, encrypted space.

 Beware of phishing emails that entice you to enter your mailbox login details.

 Create strong passwords

 It’s best to ensure that passwords contain a minimum of 11 characters, with at least one uppercase letter and one number for added resilience.
-Password apps, such as those mentioned above, provide strong passwords which don’t have to memorise.
+Password apps, such as those mentioned above, provide strong passwords which we don’t have to memorise.
 Use password checkers, such as How Secure is my Password? or The Password Meter to check password strength.